StefanoMarzo/information-retrieval-system/README.md

 # InformationRetrievalSystem

 ## Installation
-<p>Note: PIP is needed</p>
+Note: PIP is needed
-1. Create an empty virtual environment
+Create an empty virtual environment
-2. Activate the virtual environment
+Activate the virtual environment
-3. Move into the project path
+Move into the project path
-4. Run the following command
+Run the following command

 `pip3 install -r requirements.txt --upgrade`

 ## Setup
-Make sure to have topics in ./topics/
+Make sure to have topics in `./topics/`
-Make sure to have collection in ./COLLECTION/
+Make sure to have collection in `./COLLECTION/`
 Folder 'model_structures' is not necessary
 Note: computing the structures takes long time